antenore/antenore.simbiosi.org/_posts/2025-03-08-no-comment-email-encryption.md

 By implementing client-side email encryption, I've solved the privacy issue with No-Comment where email addresses were visible in plain text in GitLab merge requests.
 This ensures that email addresses are never stored in plain text in the GitLab repository, while still allowing me to send notifications to commenters when their comments are approved.

 The hybrid approach offers a good balance between security and functionality, and it was relatively easy to implement without changing the core No-Comment system.
 By encrypting only the email field and leaving the name and comment in plain text, I maintain the readability of comments while protecting the most sensitive information.

+Using the browser's native Web Crypto API instead of external libraries provides better security, eliminates dependency issues, and leverages the optimized cryptographic implementations built into modern browsers.

 The use of asymmetric encryption with a 4096-bit RSA key provides strong security, and storing the private key in AWS Parameter Store ensures that it's properly protected.